corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-setup.md

 ```

 The Archive Service configuration file provides the database connection details used by the service to
-to record a temporary snapshot of the vault data.
+record a temporary snapshot of the vault data.

 The following are keys for configuring the Archive Service: